Mississippi News

 “I am betting they butt heads and nobody passes anything,” Johnson predicted, but added that at least Gunn’s plan cuts the state’s grocery tax and reduces by 50% the cost of car tags — both proposals that he said would benefit poor and working people.

 Still, Johnson said he often becomes frustrated by what he says is a lack of progress in Mississippi.
-He believes state leaders are missing opportunities to the state, such as not expanding Medicaid to provide health insurance for primarily the working poor.
+He believes state leaders are missing opportunities to help the state, such as not expanding Medicaid to provide health insurance for primarily the working poor.
 He said eliminating the income tax would not convince young, successful people to stay or move to the state.
-He said fixing the state's and addressing issues, especially in the city of Jackson, would be a much more effective ways to grow the state's population.
+He said fixing the state’s infrastructure and addressing crime issues, especially in the city of Jackson, would be a much more effective ways to grow the state’s population.

 “Jackson, the capital city, is the front door to the state of Mississippi,” Johnson said.